ceas-ambassadors/ceas-ambassadors-website/docs/dev-guide.md

 There will be a comprehensive test suite for this codebase.
 To run tests, first configure the website using the above instructions - tests won't work until you've gotten the website to run yourself.
 Then, just run `npm test`.

 ## Style Guide
-We'll follow the [Airbnb stle guide](https://github.com/airbnb/javascript).
+We'll follow the [Airbnb style guide](https://github.com/airbnb/javascript).
 I chose this because it was the most popular javascript style guide at the time of writing.
 It is enforced by a linter run on the Travis CI build.
 You can run it locally by running `npm run lint` after running `npm install`.

 ## Build Tool
 This project automatically triggers a run of tests and the linter on every push to Github.
 This is configured through our `.travis.yml` file.
 The build history can be accessed [here](https://travis-ci.org/kurtlewis/ceas-ambassadors-website).